JMast3rs/foundryvtt_docker_stack/README.md

 First you need to clone my git repo!
 This is simple and can be done with one line!
 `sudo git clone https://github.com/JMast3rs/foundryvtt_docker_stack.git`

-Once you have downloaded that you will need to edit the list files.
+Once you have downloaded that you will need to edit the listed files.
 - `docker-compose.yml`
 	- In this file you will need to replace the line with `.domain.com` with your domain.
 This will need to be done for `management.domain.com` , `filebrowser.domain.com` , `foundry.domain.com`